nekowasabi/aider.vim/README.md

 To use aider.vim, you can run the following commands within Vim or Neovim:

 - `:AiderRun` - Runs aider or display aider window.
-- `:AiderAddCurrentFile` Adds the current file to aider's context.
+- `:AiderAddCurrentFile` - Adds the current file to aider's context.
 - `:AiderAddCurrentFileReadOnly` - Adds the current file as read-only to aider's context.
 - `:AiderExit` - Exits aider and cleans up the session.
-- `:AiderVisualTextWithPrompt`
-  - Edit the selected text in visual mode in a floating window and send it to aider.
-  - In the floating window, send to aider with `<CR>` in normal mode, and close the floating window with `q`.
+- `:AiderVisualTextWithPrompt` - Edit the selected text in visual mode in a floating window and send it to aider.
+In the floating window, send to aider with `<CR>` in normal mode, and close the floating window with `q`.
 - `:AiderAddWeb` - Displays a prompt for the specified URL and adds it to the aider context.
 - `:AiderOpenIgnore` - Opens the `.aiderignore` file in the git root directory if it exists.
-- `:AiderAddIgnoreCurrentFile` - Adds the current file to the `.aiderignore`
+- `:AiderAddIgnoreCurrentFile` - Adds the current file to the `.aiderignore`.
-- `:AiderAsk <question>` - Sends a question to aider without adding any files to the context
+- `:AiderAsk <question>` - Sends a question to aider without adding any files to the context.
 - `:AiderHide` - Hides the floating window and reloads the buffer.
 - `:AiderPaste` - Pastes the content from the clipboard into the aider context.
+- `:AiderHideVisualSelectFloatingWindow` - Hides the visual selection floating window used for displaying selected text.

 ## Additional Prompt